LVLMs and Humans Ground Differently in Referential Communication: Follow-Up AI–AI Experiments

-Our main experiments consider only AI–AI pairs drawn from the same model, using a fixed prompt and a fixed reasoning effort.
-To assess the robustness of our main findings, we conducted follow-up experiments under the three conditions to be discussed below.
-Guided by the results of the main experiments and for budget reasons, we observed minimal variation in AI–AI results; therefore, we ran each condition only up to two times.
+Our main experiments considered only AI-AI pairs drawn from the same model, using a fixed prompt and a fixed reasoning effort.
+To assess the robustness of our main findings, we conducted follow-up experiments under the three conditions, as discussed below.
+Guided by the results of the main experiments, which found minimal variation in the AI-AI results, as well as for budget reasons, we ran each condition only up to two times.

 Table~\ref{tab:more_ai_experiments_accuracy} reports accuracy across rounds in the additional experiments.
-Consistent with the main experiments, AI–AI communication remains verbose and exhibits repeated referring expressions across rounds (see Tables~\ref{tab:more_ai_experiments_communication_effort} and~\ref{tab:more_ai_experiments_lexical_entrainment} in Appendix~\ref{app:follwup_results}).
-We therefore focus our analysis here on accuracy.
+Consistent with the main experiments, AI-AI communication remained verbose and exhibited repeated referring expressions across rounds (see Tables~\ref{tab:more_ai_experiments_communication_effort} and~\ref{tab:more_ai_experiments_lexical_entrainment} in Appendix~\ref{app:follwup_results}).
+We therefore focused our analysis here on accuracy.

 \paragraph{A Simplified Prompt} We first removed the elaborate communication norms and zero-shot CoT instruction from the default prompt (Section~\ref{sec:ai-participants}).
-Consistent with the main experiments, AI–AI accuracy still declines across rounds (100.0 $\rightarrow$ 75.0; Table~\ref{tab:more_ai_experiments_accuracy}), showing no evidence of grounding.
+Consistent with the main experiments, AI-AI accuracy still declined across rounds (100.0 $\rightarrow$ 75.0; Table~\ref{tab:more_ai_experiments_accuracy}), showing no evidence of grounding.

 \paragraph{Varying Reasoning Efforts} Next, we varied GPT-5.2’s reasoning effort from low to high.
-Although higher effort sometimes yields transient recoveries (e.g., 100.0 in round~3 for low/medium; 100.0 in round~4 for high), accuracy does not improve monotonically across rounds (Table~\ref{tab:more_ai_experiments_accuracy}), providing no sign of common-ground formation.
+Although higher effort sometimes yields transient recoveries (e.g., 100.0 in Round 3 for low/medium; 100.0 in Round 4 for high), accuracy did not improve monotonically across rounds (Table~\ref{tab:more_ai_experiments_accuracy}), showing no evidence of common-ground formation.